hyoban/release-it-pnpm/README.md

 ni -D release-it release-it-pnpm
 ```

-generate recommended config, it will create or overwrite `.release-it.json` and `.github/workflows/release.yml` files
+Generate the recommended config, it will create or overwrite `.release-it.json` and `.github/workflows/release.yml` files.

 ```sh
 npx release-it-pnpm